 Visit these additional resources for public health emergency preparedness and response, including other training repositories and sites for workforce development planning.

-Centers for Disease Control and Prevention – Public Health Preparedness & Response Core Competency Model
+Association of Schools & Programs of Public Health – Public Health Preparedness & Response Core Competency Model

 This competency model was created to establish a standard performance goal for the public health workforce, which is to “proficiently perform assigned prevention, preparedness, response, and recovery role(s) in accordance with established national, state, and local health security and public health policies, laws, and systems.”